uzh-rpg/rpg_svo_example/svo_ros/doc/install.md

 ### Install

 #### Create the install workspace
-Copy the `svo` install workspace to where you want to install the binaries (e.g., your home folder in this documentation).
-Then we should have a folder `~/svo_install_ws` with a subfolder named `install`.
+Copy the `svo_install_ws` to where you want to install the binaries (e.g., your home folder in this documentation):

+    cp -r <extracted folder>/svo_install_ws/ ~/

+Now we should have a folder `~/svo_install_ws` with a subfolder named `install`.

 Run the script within the workspace to fix some hardcoded paths:

+    cd ~
     cd svo_install_ws
     ./fix_path.sh

 There may be some warnings with `opengv`, which can be safely ignored.

 #### Create an overlay workspace
 Now we will create a workspace to use the binaries we just downloaded.
-Before proceeding, make sure you have already source the setup file from ROS (`/opt/ros/<your ros version>/setup.bash`).
+Before proceeding, make sure you have already source the setup file from ROS :

+    source /opt/ros/<your ros version>/setup.bash

-First source the install workspace:
+Then source the install workspace:

     cd ~
     source svo_install_ws/install/setup.bash

 Create a new catkin workspace:

-    mkdir svo_install_overlay_ws
-    cd svo_install_overlay_ws
+    mkdir svo_install_overlay_ws && cd svo_install_overlay_ws
-    catkin init
-    catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release
+    catkin config --init --mkdirs --cmake-args -DCMAKE_BUILD_TYPE=Release
-    mkdir src

 Now, this workspace should overlay both the ros installation and the `svo_install_ws`.
 Typing `catkin config`, you should see:

     Extending:    [env] /home/deploy_user/svo_install_ws/install:/opt/ros/<your ros version>

 Copy the `rpg_svo_example` folder to the `src` folder and build the `svo_install_overlay_ws`

+    cd -r <extracted folder>/rpg_svo_example ~/svo_install_overlay_ws/src
+    cd ~/svo_install_overlay_ws
     catkin build

 ### Validate Your Installation